-New ESL Materials: Advanced Conversations in English Posted by Transparent Language on Apr 2, 2018 in Language Learning, Language News, Product Announcements
+New ESL Materials: Advanced Conversations in English Posted by Transparent Language on Apr 2, 2018 in For Learners, For Libraries, Learning Material Updates

 Though we offer more than 100 languages in Transparent Language Online and the CL-150, our most requested language continues to be English.
 We’re excited to continue expanding our collection of English materials.

 We have traditionally supported beginner and intermediate level learners, from elementary students who need basic, age-appropriate vocabulary to get through their school to intermediate level ESL learners preparing for life in an English-speaking country, including renting a home and acing a job interview.

 For high-intermediate to advanced English learners, we now offer Medical, Finance, and Sales/Marketing Courses.